Git Ops Workshop

 LoadBalancer

-type services, which use cloud provider or edge network load balancer
+type services, which use cloud provider or edge network load balancers.

 Accessing the cat-app